Last updated on May 29th, 2023

-Actually, he posts a helpful article on a daily basis like clockwork that’s how he builds a powerful network among bloggers & marketers to expand his work.
+Actually, he posts helpful articles on a daily basis like clockwork that’s how he builds a powerful network among bloggers & marketers to expand his work.

 As a result, according to SEMrush, Neil Patel generates nearly 7.7 million visitors a month globally, with 842,000 alone in the United States.

-So, if you want to blog daily, then focus on the quality along with quantity.
+So, if you want to blog daily, then focus on quality along with quantity.

-Many bloggers choose to post daily during the early months of their blog but they won’t go further.
+Many bloggers choose to post daily during the early months of their blogging journey but they won’t go further.
 Obviously, it helps you get traction with readers quickly, but it’s hard for the single blog owner.

-Overall, Daily blogging works best if your content comes with good quality.
+Overall, Daily blogging works best if your content comes of good quality.
 For that, you need a team to manage other tasks as Neil Patel does.

 6. Multiple times a day: